 Travel expenses for your September trip to Turkey

 Visiting Turkey in September comes with its perks: One of them are more affordable prices on flights and accommodations.
 While food and transportation costs stay at approximately the same rate year-round, plane tickets and hotel room prices drop significantly as the days progress.
-Here’s our breakdown of the topic.
+Here’s my breakdown of the topic.

 Plane tickets

-For our American readers, we’ve compiled a short table of prices for flights to Istanbul, making it a point to distinguish the costs from the beginning of the month to the last part of it.
+For our American readers, I’ve compiled a short table of prices for flights to Istanbul, making it a point to distinguish the costs from the beginning of the month to the last part of it.
 Note that direct flights from the USA to Turkey tend to be outrageously expensive, so all the prices here are for one-way tickets, with one layover, on average:

 First half of September | Second half of September | |

-New York – Istanbul | $390 | $330 |
+New York – Istanbul | $450 | $330 |

 Los Angeles – Istanbul | $500 | $400 |